Australian-Genomics/CTRL/developerguide.md

 Multi language support aka [internationalization](https://guides.rubyonrails.org/i18n.html) has already been implemented.

-To see the English version, navigate to `config/locales/en.yml`
+To see the English locale, navigate to `config/locales/en.yml`

-To add Chinese for example, simply create another yml file `config/locales/ch.yml` and imitate the structure of `en.yml`.
+To add the Chinese locale for example, simply create another yml file `config/locales/ch.yml` and imitate the structure of `en.yml`.

+Eg:

-For example, in the english locale (en.yml):
+From the English locale (en.yml):

 ```yaml
 en:
   hello_world: Hello World!
 ```

-from the Chinese locale (ch.yml):
+From the Chinese locale (ch.yml):

 ```yaml
 ch: